 Flavonoids are a diverse group of phytochemicals found in many fruits.
 However, some sources are better than others.
 Usually, the more deeply-hued the plant, the more flavonoids it provides.
-Dark berries, such as blueberries, blackberries, and dark cherries, strawberries, and cranberries are all good sources for flavonoid antioxidants offering some of the highest ORAC scores.
+Dark berries, such as blueberries, blackberries, dark cherries, strawberries, and cranberries are all good sources for flavonoid antioxidants offering some of the highest anti-oxidant benefits.

 Would you like to be updated on: